Lou Sullivan (1934 - 2020) - Obituary

 The kitchen was her kingdom, and if you visited, for a weekend or a moment, you were not only well fed, but departed, without question, with leftovers.
 For a vast collection of her sons' classmates and friends – from grade school through college and well, well beyond – Lou's Kitchen was an oasis of "Here's what's ready, but this will just take a minute."

-A memorial service will be in an outdoor setting at 4 p.m.
-Saturday, Sept.
-26, at Fieldstone Presbyterian Church, 804 Fieldstone Road.
-A viewing will be held in the church sanctuary starting at 3:15 p.m. prior to the service.
+A memorial service will be held in an outdoor setting at 4 p.m., Saturday, Sept.
+26, at Fieldstone Presbyterian Church, 804 Fieldstone Rd. in Mooresville.
+A viewing will be held in the church sanctuary starting at 3:15 p.m., prior to the service.
 Masks are encouraged for the viewing.
 A private burial will be held at a later date at Salisbury National Cemetery.

-Lou loved flowers, but she requested memorials be made to Fieldstone Presbyterian Church, 804 Fieldstone Road, Mooresville, NC 28115; or the St. Jude Children's Research Hospital
+Lou loved flowers, but she requested memorials be made to Fieldstone Presbyterian Church, 804 Fieldstone Rd., Mooresville, NC 28115; or the St. Jude Children's Research Hospital